 Seeing patient after patient in my dermatology practice, I've seen this proven to me over the years.

-Why do zinc oxide sunscreens work so well?
+Why do zinc oxide sunscreens work the best for sun protection?

 - Zinc oxide is one of the two UV-A1 sunscreen ingredients approved by the FDA.
 The other one, avobenzone, is too fragile to depend, on in my opinion.